enricopolanski/functional-programming/README.md

 The goal of a combinator is to create new *Thing*s from *Thing*s already defined.

-Since the output of a combinator, the new _Thing_, can be passed around as input to other programs and combinators, we obtain a combinatory explosion of opportunities, which makes this pattern extremely powerful.
+Since the output of a combinator, the new _Thing_, can be passed around as input to other programs and combinators, we obtain a combinatorial explosion of opportunities, which makes this pattern extremely powerful.

 **Example**